How do I add segments and target content to specific subscribers?

 Defining The Targeting Rules For Your Segments

-Once you've added the Segment block you can now define the targeting rules for each of your segments using our Target Expression (link to target expression KB article section) Engine.
+Once you've added a Segment you can now define the targeting rules for each of your segments using our Target Expression Engine.

 Note: at this point we have assumed you have already set up or will be setting up your main targeting rules for your email and have set up all your content, so we won't be going through these steps.